ethereum/ERCs/ERCS/erc-_____.md

 ## Specification

 Comprised of three parts:
-- A new web3Provider method called `requestContactlessPayment`
+- A new Ethereum Provider JavaScript API method called `requestContactlessPayment`
 - An agreement on the payload for data exchange between the parties
 - An optional mechanism for relaying large JSON payloads using a backend relayer